alxHenry/baseball-drafter-v2/README.md

 ### P1

-- [] Support roto stats where lower values are better
+- [] Fix bug with averages.
+Draft Judge then all bad players and observe their average numbers
 - [] Stat configuration end to end
 - [] Fix prebuild errors to allow deploying to prod/vercel
 - [] Lower is better rate stat scoring on Roto rankings
 - [] Team screen with position filling
 - [] Support multi position players
 - [] Big Board position filtering
+- [x] Support roto stats where lower values are better

 ### P2